Chris Gethard: Planet Scum Live

 Gethard has hosted the show Planet Scum Live, the title of which was given to his live streaming comedy network, since May 3, 2020.

+New Jersey is the World

+In January 2021, Gethard debuted a new podcast, New Jersey is the World.
+The podcast features Gethard discussing New Jersey history, lore, food, and more with his co-hosts, several childhood friends, and guests.

 Books

 Gethard is also the author of Weird NY, a book detailing the ghost stories and urban legends of New York City, and A Bad Idea I'm About to Do, a collection of stories from Gethard's life, which has been highlighted on This American Life.
 Previously, Gethard served as an editorial assistant for the popular Weird NJ and Weird US publications.
 On October 16, 2018, Gethard's self-help narrative Lose Well was published out of HarperCollins's HarperOne imprint.

 Interactions with fans

 The Chris Gethard Show is well known for its audience interaction.
 One show featured a woman calling in to inquire about the purpose of the show.
 Gethard invited her to join them and she became a regular for four months.
 After this the notion of random, unknown fans becoming regular cast members became popular.
 The show continued this trend through its public access run, having a new "random" as a cast member for 15 episodes.